marklogic-community/corb2/README.md

 ### Adhoc Modules
 Appending "|ADHOC" to the name or path of a XQuery module (with .xqy extension) or JavaScript (with .sjs or .js extension) module will cause the module to be read off the file system and executed in MarkLogic without being uploaded to Modules database.
 This simplifies running CoRB jobs by not requiring deployment of any code to MarkLogic, and makes set of CoRB2 files and configuration more self contained.

-INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be specified adhoc by adding prefix '|ADHOC' for XQuery or JavaScript (with .sjs or .js extension) at the end.
+INIT-MODULE, URIS-MODULE, PROCESS-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be specified adhoc by adding prefix '|ADHOC' for XQuery or JavaScript (with .sjs or .js extension) at the end.
 Adhoc XQuery or JavaScript remains local to the CoRB and not deployed to MarkLogic.
 The XQuery or JavaScript module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.

 **Examples:**
 `PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` (adhoc-pre-batch.xqy must be on the classpath or in the current directory)
-`XQUERY-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` (xquery module file with full path in the file system)
+`PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` (xquery module file with full path in the file system)
 `URIS-MODULE=adhoc-uris.sjs|ADHOC` (Adhoc JavaScript module in the classpath or current directory)

 ### JavaScript Modules